PES (director): 2010s

-In December 2010, PES's short "The Deep" premiered in Episode 1 of Showtime Network's "Short Stories" series (PES's films were the source of inspiration for the series).
-"The Deep" features various metallic objects including old hand tools, nut crackers, calipers, film lenses, faucet knobs, chains, skeleton keys, a bike horn, a belt of bullets, and a piece of a flute that come to life as mysterious sea creatures.
+In December 2010, PES's short The Deep premiered in Episode 1 of Showtime Network's "Short Stories" series (PES's films were the source of inspiration for the series).
+The Deep features various metallic objects including old hand tools, nut crackers, calipers, film lenses, faucet knobs, chains, skeleton keys, a bike horn, a belt of bullets, and a piece of a flute that come to life as mysterious sea creatures.
 The film is an imaginary nature documentary.

-In March 2012, PES released Fresh Guacamole, a follow-up to his stop-motion short "Western Spaghetti" (2008).
+In March 2012, PES released Fresh Guacamole, a follow-up to his stop-motion short Western Spaghetti (2008).
 The film features familiar objects such as grenades, a baseball, dice, Christmas tree bulbs, a miniature golf ball, and poker chips that are transformed into a dish of guacamole.
-In January 2013, "Fresh Guacamole" was nominated for the Academy Award for Best Animated Short Film.
-It is the shortest film ever nominated for an Oscar.
+In January 2013, Fresh Guacamole was nominated for the Academy Award for Best Animated Short Film.
+At 1 minute and 40 seconds, it is the shortest film ever nominated for an Oscar.
 The film premiered as part of Showtime's "Short Stories" series online and on TV.
-Showtime's YouTube posting of "Fresh Guacamole" amassed 3.5 million hits in its first 4 days online.
+Showtime's YouTube posting of Fresh Guacamole amassed 3.5 million hits in its first 4 days online.
 Of the initial idea, PES says "I had the core idea of a grenade as an avocado.
 Even though this type of grenade is referred to as a "Pineapple Grenade" I've always thought they looked more like avocados.
 I built the film around this idea, filling in the blanks and ingredients around it."
-As in "Western Spaghetti", the hands in the film are PES's.
+As in Western Spaghetti, the hands in the film are PES's.
 After being nominated for an Academy Award, Fresh Guacamole was released along with all the other 15 Oscar-nominated short films in theaters by ShortsHD.

 On December 8, 2014, PES released Submarine Sandwich, the third film in his stop-motion food film trilogy, and the follow-up film to Fresh Guacamole.
 The film is set in an old Italian deli in which all the meats and cold cuts have been substituted with vintage athletic equipment such as boxing gloves (ham), footballs (roast beef), baseball gloves (turkey), hockey gloves (wieners), punching bags, old tube socks and soccer balls (various cheeses).
 The film depicts the construction of a large submarine sandwich in which all the ingredients are non edible items such as Slinky toys, shredded US currency, View-Master reels, etc, which are chosen because of their resemblance in some way to the ingredients they represent.